tannerlinsley/react-state/README.md

 })
 ```
 ##### Dispatch Meta
 Any time you dispatch, you have the option to send through a meta object.
-This is useful for middlewares, hooks, and other optimization options throughout Codux.
+This is useful for middlewares, hooks, and other optimization options throughout react-state.
 ```javascript
 class MyComponent extends Component {
   render () {